 Interstate 89 briefly parallels U.S. 4 as it crosses from New Hampshire into Vermont before turning northward along an independent alignment to Montpelier.
 U.S. 2 accompanies the freeway west from Montpelier to Burlington, where U.S. 7 ties in northward to Milton and the Lake Champlain Islands.
-U.S. 2 turns west to South Hero while U.S. 7 stays adjacent to I-89 through to the Canadian border at Highgate Springs.
+U.S. 2 turns west to South Hero while U.S. 7 stays adjacent to I-89 to the Canadian border at Highgate Springs.

 In Vermont, Interstate 89 was built in stages through the 1960s.
 Specific opening dates for certain segments are as follows1:

 Montpelier to Middlesex (6.287 miles) – November 21, 1960